Liposuction is one of the most commonly requested cosmetic procedures.

 A post-liposuction diet is not a specific diet, per se.
 Rather, it is a set of rules to follow.
 By making these rules part of your daily living, you can begin to live more healthily, and you’ll be able to hang on to your stellar liposuction results.

 The first rule is to rid your house of all junk food.
 This is called the “out of sight, out of mind” strategy.
-Instead, fill your fridge and pantries with fresh foods, such as the following, which are recommended by the American Society of Plastic Surgeons:
+Instead, fill your fridge and pantries with fresh foods, such as the following, which the American Society of Plastic Surgeons recommends:

 Fresh Fruits and Vegetables

-The next time you’re at the grocery store, fill your cart with lots of multicolored fruits like apples, blueberries, cranberries, grapefruit, oranges, pears, plums, raspberries, strawberries, and watermelon.
+The next time you’re at the grocery store, fill your cart with many multicolored fruits like apples, blueberries, cranberries, grapefruit, oranges, pears, plums, raspberries, strawberries, and watermelon.

 Don’t forget the grains.
-Good foods to fill your cart with include barley, brown rice, buckwheat, millet, corn, quinoa, oats, rye, oatmeal, and whole wheat.
+To fill your cart with good foods, including barley, brown rice, buckwheat, millet, corn, quinoa, oats, rye, oatmeal, and whole wheat.